ssmool/komizhq/README.md

 ## 📘 Documentation

 The full user manual and editor GUI showcase are **currently under development** and will be made available in the repository shortly.

+## 📦 CineOS Barsotti @buskplay - RAG PARTS:

+** komizhq is a part of the CineOS Barsotti @buskplay - Unix Like project and aligned with global goals for decentralized AI-assisted creative office suits and editors by generative creativity. **